stephaneVercouillieBMID/slate/source/index.html.md

 You can obtain these additional claims - and those defined by using the `scope` parameter - by presenting the `access_token` to the itsme® UserInfo endpoint.
 This is achieved by sending a HTTPS GET request over TLS to the UserInfo endpoint URI, passing the access token value in the Authorization header using the Bearer authentication scheme.

 The itsme® UserInfo endpoint is: `https://merchant.itsme.be/oidc/.well-known/openid-configuration`.
-This URI can be retrieved from the itsme® [Discovery document](https://openid.net/specs/openid-connect-discovery-1_0.html), using the key `userinfo_endpoint`.
+This URI can be retrieved from the itsme® <a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">Discovery document</a>, using the key `userinfo_endpoint`.

 ```http--inline
 GET /userinfo HTTP/1.1